wso2/puppet-apim/wso2am/README.md

       validation_interval: "%{hiera('wso2::datasources::common::validation_interval')}"

     ```
+    If MySQL databases are used, uncomment the file_list entry for JDBC connector jar in relevant hiera data files.
+    (In patterns 1,2 : default.yaml , in patterns 3-6 : common.yaml)
+    ```yaml
+    wso2::file_list:
+      - "repository/components/lib/%{hiera('wso2::datasources::mysql::connector_jar')}"
+    ```
 4. Uncomment (and optionally configure) deployment synchronization in each Gateway related nodes.
 (Patterns 3-6 are
 configured for svn based deployment synchronization, but they are commented out by default.)